 An Ornament Party

 I was overwhelmed by the thoughtful gifts.
 One friend brought an ornament that her family made after a niece was tragically killed in an accident.
 Another friend printed out holiday sayings on different colored paper and then made origami peace cranes out of the paper.
-I received a couple of store-bought ornaments as well, but they were steeped in family tradition.
-Each of these ornaments still holds a special place on my tree 14 years later and I think of my friends as I put their ornaments on my tree.
+I received a couple of store-bought ornaments as well, but they were steeped in family tradition like the red cardinal clip-on ornament.
+Each of these ornaments still holds a special place on my tree all these years later.
+I think of my friends as I hang them up.

 Gift the Gift of Gratitude